quasibit-wrangler/cs325-hw1-closest-pair/README.md

 # execution

-if you want to run the execution with on of our sample files, run ``` python create_files.py  ``` and then you will have the files.
+if you want to run the execution with our sample files and testing procedures, run ``` python create_files.py  ``` and then you will have the files.

 after that there are three different searching functions, and they are all contained within **tester.py** .